 - In 2002, the university presented the first Bill Keightley Award.
 The award is given to “the individual who understands and exemplifies the pride, respect, and positive attributes associated with being a part of the Kentucky basketball program.”

 - In 2005, he was honored with the Lifetime Achievement Award at the university's annual “Catspy” awards.

 - On May 2, 2007, Keightley was inducted into the Kentucky Athletic Hall of Fame.

 - Several oral history interviews with Keightley were conducted by the Louie B. Nunn Center for Oral History at the University of Kentucky Libraries between 2005 and 2007 and can be accessed online: William B. Keightley Oral History Project

 Keightley was married to Hazel (Robinson) Keightley.
 The couple had one daughter, Karen, who currently works at the university's veterinary science center.
 Keightley was an avid fan of the Cincinnati Reds.

-Keightley died on March 31, 2008 after suffering a fall from a bus on his way to the season opening Cincinnati Reds baseball game versus the Arizona Diamondbacks.
+Keightley died on March 31, 2008, after suffering a fall from a bus on his way to the season-opening Cincinnati Reds baseball game versus the Arizona Diamondbacks.
 The cause of death was internal bleeding caused by a previously undiagnosed tumor on his spine.
 His memorial service was attended by many prominent basketball coaches, including Billy Gillispie, Rick Pitino, Billy Donovan, Rick Stansbury, and former Kentucky player John Pelphrey.
 Many other former Kentucky basketball players attended as well.
-Also in attendance was fmr.
-Louisville Cardinal player Ellis Myles.
-The Wildcats will not hire a new equipment manager for the 2009 season.
-As an additional tribute, the first “K” in “KENTUCKY” on the players jerseys for the 2009 season is black outlined.
+The Wildcats did not hire a new equipment manager for the 2009 season.
+As an additional tribute, the first “K” in “KENTUCKY” on the player's jerseys for the 2009 season was black outlined.